0xh3xa/java-8-presentation/README.md

-# java-8-presentation
+# java 8 in Deep
-Java 8 presentation
+Java 8 presentation to my public speech about Lambda and streams